Maheenms/leaflet-Challenge/README.md

 ### Part 2: Gather and Plot More Data (Optional)

 The USGS wants us to plot a second dataset on our map to illustrate the relationship between tectonic plates and seismic activity.
-So, we will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.
+So, we will need to pull in this dataset and visualize it alongside our original data.
+Data on tectonic plates can be found at <https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json>.

 The following image is an example screenshot of what the USGS would like us to produce: